bakks/butterfish/README.md

 This enables using Butterfish with local or remote non-OpenAI models.
 Notes on this feature:

 -   In practice using hosted models is much simpler than running your own, and Butterfish's prompts have been tuned for OpenAI models, so you will probably get the best results using the default OpenAI models.
 -   Being OpenAI-API compatible in this case means implementing the [Responses endpoint](https://platform.openai.com/docs/api-reference/responses/create) with streaming results.
+Butterfish will normalize a base URL ending in `/responses` down to `/v1` and send requests to `/v1/responses`.
 -   Butterfish will add your token to requests to the Responses endpoint, so be careful about accidentally leaking credentials if you don't trust the server.
 -   Options for running a local model with a compatible interface include [LM Studio](https://lmstudio.ai/) and [text-generation-webui](https://github.com/oobabooga/text-generation-webui).